tmey2016/rsi/README.md

 $80 from Best Buy - [link](https://www.bestbuy.com/site/wacom-intuos-wireless-graphic-tablet-small-with-3-bonus-software-included-black/6196634.p?skuId=6196634)

 This version works wired or wireless via Bluetooth.
 If you don't mind having it always connected to USB, the wired-only version is $10 cheaper.
+I occasionally experience pointer lag when using Bluetooth, but not with the USB connection.

 Be sure to buy the latest version as some retailers still sell an older version.